 Whether you are going DIY or not, here are the smart gadgets that you need to look out for to make sure you got a solid home security system:

-- Indoor and outdoor cameras.
-How can you feel assured of your home’s safety if you can’t see what’s going on?
+- Indoor and outdoor cameras: How can you feel assured of your home’s safety if you can’t see what’s going on?
 When you can’t have someone keep an eye on your house 24/7, these cameras come in handy.
 Most smart home cameras come with an app that allows you to login to a livestream of your home from wherever you are.
 Some cameras even have motion sensors that can send notifications to your phone any time there’s new activity.
 Check out our security camera reviews to see which are the best in the market.

-- Doorbells.
-Smart home doorbells are great because they also come equipped with cameras.
+- Doorbells: Smart home doorbells are great because they also come equipped with cameras.
 This way you can track who (or what) is coming to your doorstep while you are gone.

-- Locks.
-If you’re running out the house and you’re not sure if you locked the doors or not, having a smart lock will put you at ease.
+- Locks: If you’re running out the house and you’re not sure if you locked the doors or not, having a smart lock will put you at ease.
 You’ll be able to check your phone, check the status and lock you doors right then and there if needed.
-Plus you might want a neighbor of yours to come over and feed your fish.
+Plus, you might want a neighbor of yours to come over and feed your fish.
 If you don’t want to give your neighbor the spare key, you’ll be able to lock and unlock the door whenever he or she needs to get in the house.

 Advertise Your Security System

 So it’s one thing if you have a security system.
 It’s another thing when you let the world know about it.
-Intruders will be less likely to approach your house if they see video surveillance stickers everywhere.
+Intruders will be less likely to approach your house if they see video surveillance stickers and signs everywhere.